pkafel/books-notes/rdp.md

 ### Managing complexity
 * Essential complexity is the kind that is inherent in the problem domain.
 * Incidental complexity is the kind that is introduced solely by the solution.

+## Chapter 3

+### Existing support for Reactive Design

+* Green threads
+> Green threads are asynchronous and nonblocking, but they do not support message passing.
+They do not scale up to use multiple cores on a machine by themselves, although if the runtime supports it, it is possible to have more than one in a process, or multiple processes can be run.
+They do not scale outward across nodes in a net- work.
+They also do not provide any mechanisms for fault tolerance, so it is up to devel- opers who use them to write their own constructs to handle any failure that may occur.

+* Event loops
+> The suitability of an event loop for a Reactive application depends on the implemen- tation.
+As deployed via Node.js in JavaScript, event loops are similar to green threads in that they are asynchronous and nonblocking but do not support message passing.
+They do not scale up to use multiple cores on a machine by themselves, although if the runtime supports it, it is possible to have more than one in a process, or multiple processes can be run.
+They do not scale outward across nodes in a network.
+They also do not provide any mechanisms for fault tolerance, so it is up to developers to write their own constructs to handle any failure that may occur.

+* Communicating Sequential Processes (CSP)
+> CSP is asynchronous and nonblocking and supports message passing in rendezvous fashion.
+It scales up to use multiple cores on a machine, but none of the current implementations scale outward across nodes.
+CSP does not provide any mechanisms for fault tolerance, so it is up to developers to write their own constructs to handle any failure that may occur.

+* Futures and promises
+> Futures and Promises are asynchronous and nonblocking, but they do not support message passing.
+They do scale up to use multiple cores on one machine.
+Current implementations do not scale outward across nodes in a network.
+They do provide mechanisms for fault tolerance when a single Future fails, and some implementations aggregate failure across multiple Futures such that if one fails, all fail.

+* Reactive extension
+> Rx provides facilities to process streams of data in an asynchronous and nonblocking fashion.
+The current implementations scale up to use multiple cores on a machine but not outward across nodes in a network.
+Rx does not provide a mechanism for del- egating failure handling, but it does include provisions to reliably tear down a failed stream-processing pipeline via dedicated termination signals.
+RxJava in particular is a useful building block for implementing components of a Reactive system.

+* The actor model
+> Actors are asynchronous and nonblocking, and support message passing.
+They scale up to use multiple cores on one machine, and they scale outward across nodes in both the Erlang and Akka implementations.
+They provide supervision mechanisms, as well, in support of fault tolerance.
+They meet all the requirements for building Reactive applications.
+This does not mean Actors should be used for every purpose when build- ing an application, but they can easily be used as a backbone, providing architectural support to services that use other Reactive technologies.

+## Chapter 4